thebrandonc/gs-automailer/README.md

 To run the script, either set up set up a trigger to run daily, or select the "Send Emails" option from the "Auto Mailer" dropdown menu in your spreadsheet.

-To learn more about how to use this script, watch the Youtube tutorial here: [Check out the Tutorial](https://youtu.be/R7T20_nlvbk)
+To learn more about how to use this script, watch the YouTube tutorial here: [Check out the Tutorial](https://youtu.be/GWnCoA3seVI)

 <!-- LICENSE -->
 ## License